vlang/v/examples/viewer/README.md

 JPEG, PNG, BMP, PSD, TGA, GIF (not animated), HDR, PIC, PNM

-Functions
+#### Functions

-The user can navigate through the files passed to the viewer and on each file can do the following operations:
+The user can navigate through the files passed to the viewer.
+On each file can do the following operations:

 - **Pan**, move over the image
 - **Zoom**, magnify or reduce the image